 What a great Catalan invention.
-Meat balls cooked with cuttlefish in a rich gravy sauce.
+Meatballs cooked with cuttlefish in a rich gravy sauce.
 Really tasty and original.
 In fact, this combination of meat and seafood is very common and we call it mar i muntanya, literally, sea and mountain.
-The pollastre amb llagosta, chicken and lobster (the version from Mas de Torrent is the main image on this article) is definitely the king of this Catalan version of the “surf & turf”.
+The pollastre amb llagosta, chicken and lobster (the version from Mas de Torrent is the main image in this article) is definitely the king of this Catalan version of the “surf & turf”.

 Traditional food in Barcelona for meat lovers

 Adopted by the people here, cannelloni is considered a typical Barcelona dish.
 It tends to have stewed meat inside the tubes rather than the Italian minced meat.
-That is why it is traditional to eat them on December 26th using the left overs from Christmas dinner.
-The cannelloni are always also topped with a béchamel sauce (very little, if any, tomato sauce is used).
-There are different variations and Canelons d’ànec (duck cannelloni) are my all time favourite.
+That is why it is traditional to eat them on December 26th using the leftovers from Christmas dinner.
+The cannelloni is always also topped with a béchamel sauce (very little, if any, tomato sauce is used).
+There are different variations and Canelons d’ànec (duck cannelloni) is my all-time favourite.

 Escudella i Carn d’Olla / Sopa de Galets